nixiz0/Agnitium/README.md

 5- Run the menu.py ```python menu_app.py```
 ## Recognition Learning Guide
-**Insert Faces :** You must create a folder called **'faces' in the project folder**, in this 'faces' folder you just have to put the images either in PNG or JPG that you want the model to learn, also, the name of your images will be the name that the algorithm will take to display when it recognizes the faces
+**Insert Faces :** You need to put your images in the folder called **faces**, you simply put your images in either the PNG or JPG format that you want the model to learn, knowing that the name of your images will be the name that the algorithm will use when detects one or more faces learned

 **Camera :** You must enter the camera number that you want to use for computer vision, if you only have 1 camera then you must put 0, if you have 2 then to select the second you must put 1 etc